 If you have any concerns about how your personal information is being processed by CPK, you should contact the Data Protection Officer in the first instance.

-If you remain dissatisfied, you can contact the Information Commissioner’s Office (ICO); this is an independent authority, which regulates the DPA.
+If you remain dissatisfied, you can contact the Information Commissioner’s Office (ICO); this is an independent authority, which regulates the GDPR.

 Accessing your information

-The DPA gives you the right to find out what information CPK holds about you.
+The GDPR gives you the right to find out what information CPK holds about you.
 This is known as a Subject Access Request.

 In order to process a Subject Access Request, we require